 1980s and is interested in challenging and stimulating working environments as well as straightforward residency work.

 He is offering a series of Poetry Workshops at the White Horse pub restaurant, Shaston Road, Stourpaine, Dorset DT11 8TA.
 These workshops offer more intense writing experiences for published poets wishing to develop to a more advanced writing level.

 There will be refreshments, a pub lunch, writing sessions, and critical analysis of poems, critical expositions and the opportunity to share new poems for critical analysis, and to interact with other poets that wish to experiment and move beyond the mundane.
-Amongst the poets under review will be Robert Duncan, Ed Dorn, Sophie Mayer, Peter Hughes, Sarah Howe, Lorine Niedecker, Anne Gorrick, Geraldine Monk, Vahni Capildeo, Thomas A. Clark, R.F.Langley, Lee Harwood, Hera Lindsay Bird, Eileen Myles, John Wieners, Alice Oswald, Dylan Thomas, and so on.
+Amongst the poets under review will be Robert Duncan, Ed Dorn, Sophie Mayer, Peter Hughes, Sarah Howe, Lorine Niedecker, Lesley Saunders, Geraldine Monk, Vahni Capildeo, Thomas A. Clark, R.F.Langley, Lee Harwood, Hera Lindsay Bird, Eileen Myles, John Wieners, Alice Oswald, Dylan Thomas, and so on.